Francesca Sloane: Career

 Sloane began her screenwriting career in 2017 on the series StartUp, as the writer of the third episode of the second season, "Early Adopters".
 In 2018, she wrote the sixth episode of the series Seven Seconds, "Until It Do".
 Sloane also worked on the Hulu series The First, created by Beau Willimon, where she wrote two episodes, including the series finale ("Two Portraits" and "Near and Far").

 In 2020, Sloane joined the writing team for the FX series Fargo, created by Noah Hawley, based on the 1996 film of the same name.
 While in the writing team for Fargo, she co-wrote two episodes of the fourth season ("The Birthplace of Civilization" and "Camp Elegance"), and also served as a producer.

+Sloane signed an overall deal with Amazon MGM Studios in 2020, and her first project was to develop a series based on the works of Anaïs Nin.
+The series will be titled A Spy in the House of Love, based on the book of the same name, and Sloane will serve as writer and executive producer.

 In 2022, Sloane served as a supervising producer on another FX series, Donald Glover's Atlanta.
 She wrote three episodes; one in the third season ("The Big Payback") and two in the fourth and final season. ("Snipe Hunt" and "The Goof Who Sat By the Door").
 Sloane began working on Atlanta from recommendation by writer Stephanie Robinson, who recommended her to Glover after they worked together on Fargo.

-After working with Glover on Atlanta, he asked her to co-create the Amazon Prime Video series Mr. & Mrs. Smith with him after Phoebe Waller-Bridge exited the project.
+After working with Glover on Atlanta, he asked her to co-create the Amazon Prime Video series Mr. & Mrs. Smith with him and serve as the showrunner after Phoebe Waller-Bridge exited the project.
 On the series, she wrote six of the eight episodes.
 Mr. & Mrs. Smith, which premiered in February 2024, is a reboot of the 2005 film of the same name.
-It was renewed in May 2024 with Sloane confirmed to return as showrunner.

-Sloane recently signed with Amazon MGM Studios to develop a series based on the works of Anaïs Nin.
-The series will be titled A Spy in the House of Love, based on the book of the same name, and Sloane will serve as writer and executive producer.
+She planned to run the show for a second season, but during production delays, her overall deal with Amazon MGM Studios ended, and she went to HBO.

 In September 2025, development of the third season of Big Little Lies was confirmed, with Sloane hired as executive producer and writer of the first episode.